 To this end, the supported projects and measures develop technical and institutional know-how and prepare for the use of environmental and climate change mitigation technologies.
 The focus is on knowledge transfer, environmental education, raising awareness and capacity building, thus helping these measures establish a circular economy and achieve the Sustainable Development Goals (SDGs).

 The project creates the prerequisites for increasing the demand for innovative technologies, therefore putting sustainable structures in place.
 It also encourages the use of environmental technologies on a pilot basis.
 The export initiative complements the work of the German Federal Ministry for Economic Affairs and Energy (BMWi) to promote foreign trade and the development cooperation work of the German Federal Ministry for Economic Cooperation and Development (BMZ).

-The export initiative focuses on the transfer of knowledge and technology, particularly in BMU’s areas of expertise.
-This includes the following fields of action – building a circular economy, including waste and raw materials management, water and wastewater management, resource efficiency, sustainable and energy-efficient construction and integrated urban development, sustainable consumption, green mobility and air pollution control, as well as climate protection technologies in coordination with BMU’s International Climate Initiative (IKI).
+The export initiative focuses on knowledge and technology transfer, especially in the BMU´s areas of expertise.
+This includes the following fields of action – building a circular economy, including waste and raw materials management, resource efficiency, wastewater treatment, sustainable urban and regional development, sustainable consumption, green mobility and air pollution control, as well as climate protection technologies in coordination with BMU’s International Climate Initiative (IKI).

 A Ukrainian-German city network has been set up and a city competition was held involving Ukrainian cities.